styounessi/Jupyter_Notebook_Tips/README.md

 * [pandas-profiling](https://pypi.org/project/pandas-profiling/)

 ## What's Next?
-This project is really just a place to share all of the practical and useful things I've learned on my Jupyter journey so it should hopefully be updated over time as technologies change and I encounter and learn more helpful practices.
+This project is really just a place to share all of the practical and useful things I've found on my "Jupyter journey" so it should hopefully be updated over time as technologies change and I encounter and learn more helpful practices.